C++ Wt with Java server

 Wt has a Java port called JWt (https://www.webtoolkit.eu/jwt).
 Here is the description from the user guide (https://www.webtoolkit.eu/jwt/latest/doc/userguide/userguide.html):

 JWt is a Java library for developing web applications.
 The library uses the standard Java Servlet infrastructure, and therefore, a JWt web application may be deployed in existing servlet containers or JEE web application servers.

 Would JWt work better for your project(s)?

-RE: C++ Wt with Java server - Added by Wim Dumon about 1 month ago
+RE: C++ Wt with Java server - Added by Wim Dumon 3 months ago

 I must admit that JWt was also the first thing that came to my mind.
 JWt is very much alike to Wt, but then in Java instead of C++.
 Feature wise, it is an almost identical copy.

-RE: C++ Wt with Java server - Added by Dimitris Menounos about 1 month ago
+RE: C++ Wt with Java server - Added by Dimitris Menounos 3 months ago

 Indeed JWt looks like the more reasonable solution.
 However, it is the C++ language that is intriguing to me.
 Also if I have to use a Java solution there exist more established frameworks to choose from such as JSF, Wicket, etc.

 Answering my own question, the bridge layer already exists, it is FastCGI (duh!).
 I have found that Jetty supports FastCGI [[http://www.eclipse.org/jetty/documentation/9.4.3.v20170317/fastcgi.html]] and also another solution that looks more cross platform [[http://jfastcgi.org/]].
 JFastCGI presumably allows for fastcgi integration through a portlet, which is exactly what I would like to accomplish.